paulgb/paulbutler.org/content/archives/stop-dragging-hayek-into-bitcoin.md

 Unlike the issuer of Hayek's ducats, when the miner of a bitcoin sells that bitcoin for dollars, there is no expectation that the proceeds will be re-invested to manage the price of the currency.
 In fact, most of the value of that coin has already been spent on energy costs in generating the coin.[^energy]

 Like the ducat, Bitcoin is touted as a solution to sins attributed to government money.
 Both remove the government as the counterparty to the expectation that the money represents.
 But where Hayek moves the burden of the expectation to a bank, Bitcoin dispenses entirely with the notion that the currency is a token of expectation.
 This deviation from Hayek is not just an implementation detail, it's a completely different theory of money.

 ## Useful Money

 Proponents of Bitcoin argue that money's value comes not from representing any expectation, but from its usefulness in transactions.
 Markets need a form of currency to function, so in a free market people will prefer to entrust a currency which can be transacted electronically and cannot be arbitrarily inflated by a government.
-Thus Bitcoin, as the most broadly-accepted cryptocurrency that fits these criteria, has great value.
+This would give Bitcoin, the most broadly-accepted cryptocurrency that fits these criteria, great value.

 Under this theory it is not the expectation attached to money that drives its usefulness in transaction, but its usefulness in transaction that creates its value.
 Future generations are assumed to be willing to work or trade goods for bitcoins, in the expectation that their own future generations are willing to do so, and so on.
 In this view, a bitcoin acts as a token of an eternal debt that is never cashed in, but traded to posterity.
 The value that the coins represent is borrowed from infinity, in the same way that [Hilbert's Grand Hotel](https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel) can always find another room.